MrShennawy/customNames-laravel-activitylog/readme.md

 ## new in laravel activity log

-**it's Help us to express the names of the concept of the fields for example, the use of "account number" instead of "acc_num" by protected static $logAttributes = ['account number'=>'acc_num'];
+**it's Help us to express the names of the concept of the fields.

+for example, the use of "account number" instead of "acc_num" by protected static $logAttributes = ['account number'=>'acc_num'];